tds-scidac/tds-scidac.github.io/src/gallery.md

 <div class="col-md-4"  markdown="1">

 [![](img/pixie3d/t=9971.352.png)](img/pixie3d/poincare300xlowquality.mp4)
 *Poincare plot of the magnetic topology in a Pixie3D simulation over 20,000 Alfven times.
 The goal of this study is to determine if increasing the density of plasma fuel would result in a more controlled thermal quench.
-This result visualizes that despite the loss of equilibrium and the onset of stochastity, the central core of the reactor, where the majority of the fuek resides, remains nested.*
+This result visualizes that despite the loss of equilibrium and the onset of stochastity, the central core of the reactor, where the majority of the fuel resides, remains nested.*

 ----